A Mobility Founder’s Playbook for Crowdfunding and Syndicates

 • Cleaner cap table, easier governance: Instead of juggling dozens or hundreds of angel entries, a single SPV entry per syndicate keeps institutional VCs happy in future rounds.

-Best practice tip: For founders new to syndicate fundraising, select a lead with proven sector experience, a substantive network, and a reputation for clear post-round communication—some of the most successful climate and e-mobility syndicates in India and Europe have grown this way.
+Best practice tip: For first-time syndicate raises, pick a lead with proven sector wins, a real network, and clean post-round communication.
+The best climate and e-mobility syndicates in India and Europe grew on that exact reputation profile.
+A weak lead costs you the next round before this one even closes.

 Crowdfunding for Mobility: Models, Platforms, and Potential